This Container Garden Plan Will Help You Grow Everything You Need for Fresh Salsa

 Step 2: Add Soil

 Fill pots with quality commercial potting soil.
 Look for mixes with high percentages of compost, sphagnum moss and perlite (which makes the soil fluffy and easy to plant in).
+We like Kellogg Garden Organics Premium Outdoor Potting Mix for outdoor container gardens (buy it: $7.47 at Home Depot).
 Pour the soil into the pots and press down lightly to eliminate air pockets.

 Tip for Success: Don't use soil from your yard or garden because when it's used in a container it will harden into a brick when it dries out.